Adarshgowda0003/InvestmentBankingDashboard/README.md

 ## Files
 - `InvestmentBankingDashboard.pbix` — Power BI report file.
 - Python scripts for data extraction using yfinance.
-- Excel files used for data preparation (if any).
+- Excel files used for data preparation .

 ## How to Use
 1. Open the `InvestmentBankingDashboard.pbix` file in Power BI Desktop.